kaylajrox/quantum_optics_lab_job/README.md

 # duplicate

-#quantum_optics_lab_job
+b
 In generated new results for a new set of data
-1. Run the main script plot_MAIN_PEAK_FITTER.py to generate the data used the other scripts.
-This python file will plot all the gain voltage subplots associated with the channel.
-It plots the data, fits and smoothes the data,
+1. The main script `plot-fit-peaks-SiPM-data.py` generates the data used the other scripts
+   2. number of peaks
+   3. peak index (position)
-2. Run index_vs_peak.py to generate the index vs peak data.
+2. Run `index_vs_peak.py` to generate the index vs peak data.
 This python file will plot the index vs peak data for each channel and save the plots in the folder "index_vs_peak_data_results".
 It will also save the data in a csv file in the same folder.
-3. Run spacing_vs_peak.py to generate the spacing vs peak data.
+3. Run `spacing_vs_peak.py` to generate the spacing vs peak data.
 This python file will plot the spacing vs peak data for each channel and save the plots in the folder "spacing_vs_peak_data_results".
 It will also save the data in a csv file in the same folder.

 # Data analysis
 - clear the folder that gets populated when running the main script for the other analysis scripts (slope, comparison, etc) to have just the most recent data in generated_peak_data_results
 - delete results csv table